mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 The EM algorithm is a natural choice for performing maximum likelihood estimation for a GMM's parameters because the algorithm is quite simple to implement.
 For a thorough discussion of the EM algorithm, see my [previous blog post](https://mbernste.github.io/posts/em/).

+The EM algorithm requires iterating between an E-step and M-step until the parameters converge.

 **E-Step**

 On the E-step, we must formulate the Q-function.
 Let $$t$$ be a given iteration of the algorithm.
 The $$t$$th Q-function is